-On March 29, 2023, the Company entered into a fourth amendment (the "SLR Fourth Amendment") to the Loan and Security Agreement dated March 2, 2020 with SLR Investment Corp. (formerly known as Solar Capital Ltd.).
+On March 29, 2023, the Company entered into a fourth amendment (the "SLR Fourth Amendment") to the Loan and Security Agreement dated March 2, 2020 with SLR.
 The SLR Fourth Amendment increased the borrowings by \$2.5 million, extended the interest only period from March 2023 to March 2026, and extended the maturity date from February 2025 to March 2028.
 In addition, the SLR Fourth Amendment changed the basis of the interest expense from LIBOR to SOFR.